These newsletters gave a slice of working America not found elsewhere and were distributed quarterly,

 less manufacturing processes and fewer jobs.

-made by fusing carbon fiber with adhesive epoxy.
-Ford Motor Company has been evaluating a 2.3 liter four cylinder engine,
+generally made by fusing carbon fiber with adhesive epoxy.
+Ford Motor Company has been evaluating a 2.3 liter four cylinder

-which is quieter, more fuel efficient, has less valve flutter at high r.p.m., and weighs 60% less than conventional engines
+engine, which is quieter, more fuel efficient, has less valve flutter at high r.p.m., and weighs 60% less than conventional

-because it is 90% plastic.
-These new plastics are not limited to auto, because the day will soon be here when washers, dryers,
+engines because it is 90% plastic.
+These new plastics are not limited to auto, because the day will soon be here when washers,

-refrigerators and most other household appliances are plastic.
-Even our military is beginning to quickly seize upon the popular
+dryers, refrigerators and most other household appliances are plastic.
+Even our military is beginning to quickly seize upon

-concept of exchanging steel and other traditional materials for composites to use in many new applications for weapons and
+the popular concept of exchanging steel and other traditional materials for composites to use in many new applications for

 On average, one pound of automotive plastic displaces five pounds of automotive steel, and this translates into closed